kicaj29/aws/VPC-LB-AutoScalingGroup-EC2/readme.md

 Every AWS region has default VPC created.
 Thx to this we can start creating for example EC2 instances just after sign in to AWS console, if there would be no default VPC it would have to be created first, it is like pre-requisite step.

+> NOTE: if needed it is possible to delete default VPC.
+If we deleted default VPC by mistake it is possible to create it once again, go to VPC view and next Actions -> Create default VPC.

 ## Selected subnets fields

 * Auto-assign public IPv4 address (Yes/No): in case of Yes instances created in this subnet will get public IP address - publicly routable IP address.
 Some one in Internet could connect with this EC2 instance using this public IP if other AWS configuration (like security group) allows this.